peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * The quotient of the two numbers.
 Returns infinity if the divisor is 0 and the dividend is nonzero.
 Returns not-a-number (NaN) if the divisor and the dividend are 0.
 Returns NaN if the result can't be exact because it would have a nonterminating binary expansion.
+If this is not desired, use DivideToExponent instead, or use the Divide overload that takes an EContext instead.

 ### Divide
     public EFloat Divide​(EFloat divisor, EContext ctx) Divides this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number and returns the result.
-When possible, the result will be exact.

 **Parameters:**